rahulnanda/data-structures/C-concepts.md

         char Padding2[3]; /* 3 bytes to make total size of the structure 12 bytes */
     };

 The compiled size of the structure is now 12 bytes.
-It is important to note that the last member is padded with the number of bytes required so that the total size of the structure should be a multiple of the largest alignment of any structure member (alignment(int) in this case, which = 4 on linux-32bit/gcc)[citation needed].
+It is important to note that the last member is padded with the number of bytes required so that the total size of the structure should be a multiple of the largest alignment of any structure member (alignment(int) in this case, which = 4 on linux-32bit/gcc).

 In this case 3 bytes are added to the last member to pad the structure to the size of a 12 bytes (alignment(int) × 3).